 This is the important part, so pay extra attention!

 When you have your ticket, go straight to an usher and ask for guidance to your section.
 You will have to queue there again while waiting for the theatre doors to open.
-Your place in this queue determines where you will stand, so as mentioned earlier, the sooner you arrive, the better.
-When the doors open, go in and pick your place.
+Each standing ticket purchased has a unique number, so you can take your ticket and go to your seat 5 minutes before the performance begins.

 You are entitled to the whole space in front of a monitor, i.e. you don’t have to share monitors (the monitor will show the text of the opera in your choice of English or German during the show).

-Do you remember that scarf that I was talking about earlier?
-Well, here is where it comes in handy.
-Wind that scarf that you brought around the railing and tie it — this is how you hereby mark your place.
-You can now go and check your coat and bags (this is compulsory for standing room ticket holders, but it’s free and very efficient), go to the washroom, grab a coffee or snack, or explore the opera house (staff seem very happy to let you explore, just keep your ticket with you) without losing your place.
+In the past, it was recommended to bring a scarf with you.
+It was used to wind that scarf that you brought around the railing and tie it — this is how you hereby marked your place.
+After that you went and checked in your coat and bags (this is compulsory for standing room ticket holders, but it’s free and very efficient), go to the washroom, grab a coffee or snack, or explore the opera house (staff seem very happy to let you explore, just keep your ticket with you) without losing your place.

 That’s it!
 Enjoy the opera!